dekuNukem/ATX4VC/README.md

 ![Alt text](photos/rails.jpeg)

-Strip the cable, loosen the screw, insert into the hole, and tighten again.
+Strip the cable, loosen the screw, insert into the hole, **hold the terminal block steady with your finger** and tighten it back up.

-Don't leave conductor exposed!
-Trim it to prevent shorts.
+Don't leave conductor exposed to prevent shorts.

 ![Alt text](photos/terminal.jpeg)